Ryu-chan/GLLIB/README.md

 About
 ----------
-GLLIB at the moment contains only header files that can be used as an abstraction layer for OpenGL to speed up developments time.
+GLLIB at the moment contains only header files that can be used as an abstraction layer for OpenGL to speed up development time.
 The files are currently a mixture of C and C++ code.
 The goal for this project is to develop a detailed library for rendering, physics, data management, etc. written in C so that it can be used on all platforms including iOS development.

 Author
 ---